csanquer/datalea/README.md

 License GPL 3

 * Copyright (C) 2012-2013 Spyrit Systeme
+* Copyright (C) 2014      Charles Sanquer <charles.sanquer@gmail.com>

-This file is part of Datalea.
+This file is part of Fakery Generator.

-Datalea is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Fakery Generator is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Datalea is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Fakery Generator is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Datalea.
+You should have received a copy of the GNU General Public License along with Fakery Generator.
 If not, see <http://www.gnu.org/licenses/>.

 FAMFAMFAM flags icons
 ---------------------